Samsung/tizen-docs/docs/application/dotnet/guides/pims/calendar.md

     }
     ```

-3. When no longer needed, destroy the list instance and release all its resources using the `Dispose()` method of the [Tizen.Pims.Calendar.CalendarList](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarList.html) class:
+3. When no longer needed, destroy the list instance and release all its resources using the `Dispose()` method of the [Tizen.Pims.Calendar.CalendarList](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarList.html) class:

-    ```
+    ```csharp
     list.Dispose();
     ```